mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ```

-#### 1. Nested inside the component
+#### 1. Styles grouped with modifier
 Nest the `.c-component__sub-component` elements inside the `.c-component` SCSS.

-This method works well when a modifier requires simple changes to a small number of sub-components.
+This method allows you to quickly update or edit the styles for all elements affected by a modifier.

 ```scss
 .c-blog-post {